-REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Student Activity Log Submit via the Dropbox in D2L Last day of Rotation Mid Rotation Feedback Form NOT needed for 2-week rotations Submit via the Activity Log Dropbox in D2L Must be Submitted by 11:59 pm the last day of the clerkship, should be completed by end of week two and dated no later than Wednesday of Week 3.
+REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Student Activity Log Submit via the Dropbox in D2L Last day of the rotation Mid Rotation Form NOT required for Two Week Rotations.
+Must be Submitted by 11:59 pm the last day of the clerkship, should be completed by end of week 2 and dated no later than Wednesday of Week 3.
 Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
 At the start of the last week of the rotation, students will need to request an evaluation in Medtrics.
-By requesting an attending evaluation from their Last Day of Rotation

-REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates assigned attending physician, the attending physician will receive an automated email link connecting them to their assigned Attending Evaluation within Medtrics.
+By requesting an attending evaluation from their assigned attending physician, the attending physician will receive an automated email link connecting them to their assigned Attending Evaluation within Medtrics.
 Attendings will be able to electronically access and submit the forms on behalf of their students.
-Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/ .
-By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation.
-Students can also access pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
+Last Day of Rotation Student Evaluation of Clerkship RotationStudent accessing the Medtrics system: https://msucom.medtricslab.com/users/login/.
+E last week of each rotation, students will receive automated email link connecting them to their assigned evaluation.
+Students can also access pending evaluations on the 'Home' or 'Evaluation tabs within their Medtrics accounts.
 Last Day of Rotation